solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

-    > You should see that it took fewer RUs to obtain the document directly if you have it's unique id.
+    > You should see that it took fewer RUs to obtain the item directly if you have it's unique id.

 1. Click the **🗙** symbol to close the terminal pane.